What is the Ohio Mennonite Relief Sale?

 When does it take place?

-The annual Relief Sale takes place the first Friday & Saturday of August every year.
+2020 Relief sale is an online event; we’re looking forward to an in-person sale in 2021.
+Traditionally the annual Relief Sale takes place the first Friday & Saturday of August every year.
 Friday afternoon at 4:00 p.m. food is available and the booths are open; the evening program begins at 6:30 p.m.
 Then at 7:00 a.m.
 Saturday morning, breakfast is served.
 The 5K Run and Walk start at 8:00.
 The wood, tool, and art auction starts at 9:00 a.m.
 The quilt auction starts at 10:00 a.m.

 Where is the sale held?